 In general when a company offers a guide ratio, ie 1:3 meaning one guide to three members, they mean that the guide is a fully qualified mountain guide.

-In Nepal there are (or will be by around 2015) some two dozen qualified mountain guides, qualified through special nepal-based courses and instead of being a ski guide (basically there is no skiing in Nepal), they have an 8000m peak module.
+In Nepal there are less than 100 qualified mountain guides, qualified through special nepal-based courses and instead of being a ski guide (basically there is no skiing in Nepal), they have an 8000m peak module.

 A trekker or climber who has paid their way on a trek or expedition.
 Until recently they were most "westerners" or foreigners but now Nepalis and Indians are joining treks and expeditions too as "members" or clients.

 In a trekking scenario a guide will be someone who walks with the members explaining what they see and perhaps eats with them, or at minimum gives a briefing over meals.
 In Nepal they should have a certificate from a basic ~24 day course.

 A trek guide who also carries some member's gear, perhaps 8-12kgs.

 On trek, they could also be called the guide, but differently can be a representative of the foreign trekking company that acts as a liaison between the overseas agency and the local trekking company, and generally ensures everything goes smoothly, and whose opinion especially counts when times are challenging.